Burwood/BCS_Portal_User_Guide/portal-admin-guide.md

  **Dear Burwood Customer,**
  <br>

  **Recently we released some changes that included UI Improvements.
-These moved some of the key functionality to new locations here is a brief overview of the changes:**
+These moved some of the key functionality to new locations.
+Here is a brief overview of the changes:**

  <br>